asongulol/machine_learning/README.md

 # Resampling Methods vs Ensemble Methods Recommendation

 Comparing the resampling methods vs ensemble methods, in this analysis, the ensemble methods appears to be providing better accuracy as compared to resampling methods.
-Therefore, ensemble methods should definitely be considered.
+Therefore, __ensemble methods should definitely be considered__.